 2. Andrew Goodpaster.
 Goodpaster served as President Eisenhower's Staff Secretary and Defense Liaison Officer during the last two years of the Eisenhower Administration.
 (Goodpaster, p.
 3.)
-In addition to responsibility for the President's schedule and the Supervision of the White House staff, Goodpaster was responsible for handling with the President "all matters of day to day operations" in the foreign affairs and national security field, including the activities of the CIA and the Departments of State and Defense.
+In addition to responsibility for the President's schedule and the supervision of the White House staff, Goodpaster was responsible for handling with the President "all matters of day to day operations" in the foreign affairs and national security field, including the activities of the CIA and the Departments of State and Defense.
 (Goodpaster, p.
 3.)
 Goodpaster testified that he had a "very close personal relationship" with President Eisenhower and saw the President "essentially every day when [President Eisenhower] was in Washington (Goodpaster, p.
 4).
-Along with Gordon Gray, Goodpaster served as the channel between the CIA and the President Eisenhower] might take a personal part".
+Along with Gordon Gray, Goodpaster served as the channel between the CIA and the President.
+Goodpaster was the particular channel for "operations in which [President Eisenhower] might take a personal part".
 (Goodpaster, p.
 4.)